 IMPORTANT PAYMENT DATES

-FINAL PAYMENT DUE XXX Pay by check directly online digitally.
+SECOND DEPOSIT APRIL 20 and FINAL PAYMENT DUE on MAY 20 Pay by check directly online digitally.
 Simply follow the instructions.
 Credit cards will be assessed a processing fee at time of purchase.
 As a small business, this helps mitigate costs and allows us to give you the very best price.

 Your fearless GTL Salanda Williams (Gracious Trip Leader, not a guide but liaison between our guides and group to ensure things run smoothly.)